CoCoIns: Consistent Subject Generation via Contrastive Instantiated Concepts: Conclusion

 \section{Conclusion}

-In this work, we propose Contrastive Concept Instantiation (\NAME), the first work to achieve subject consistency without time-consuming tuning and labor-intensive reference collection.
-Our key idea is to model concept instances in a latent space and train a mapping network with contrastive learning to associate latent codes in the space with output concept instances.
-We demonstrate its efficacy on single-subject human faces and extend it to multi-subject and general concepts.
-We believe this work establishes a foundation for ultimately controllable content creation.
+In this work, we propose Contrastive Concept Instantiation (\NAME), the first approach to achieve subject consistency without the need for time-consuming fine-tuning and labor-intensive reference collection.
+Our key idea is to model concept instances in a latent space and train a mapping network using contrastive learning to associate latent codes with output concept instances.
+We demonstrate its efficacy on single-subject human faces and extend it to multi-subject scenarios and general concepts.
+We believe this work establishes a foundation for controllable content creation.